 Recent Events:

 Mount St. Helens was dormant for over 100 years before erupting in 1980, killing 58 people and doing over $1 billion in damage.
+The rock exploding from Mount St. Helens traveled at 250mph and was still going 60mph when it was 15 miles away.

 Oregon's Crater Lake is a volcano that blew its top off about 6500 years ago.